Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 What's the job really like?

-Check out all the different jobs boat builders do in workshops around the country – 6:12 mins.
-(Video courtesy of NZ Marine and Composites Industry Training Organisation)
+Find out about the different jobs boat builders do in workshops around the country – 6.12 mins.
+(Video courtesy of NZ Marine and Composites ITO)

 To become a boat builder you need to complete an apprenticeship and gain one of the following certificates, depending on your specialisation:

 - New Zealand Certificate in Boat Building – Alloy, Composite, Steel, Wood (Level 4)

 - New Zealand Certificate in Marine Coatings – Interior/Exterior (Level 4)

 - New Zealand Certificate in Marine Interiors (Level 4)

 - New Zealand Certificate in Marine Systems – Systems Engineering/Electrical Electronics (Level 4)